Synerise/android-sdk/README.md

 Auto-tracking is *disabled* by default.
 Accepted values for trackerTrackMode(mode):
 ```
-EAGER - listeners are set to onTouch() only
+EAGER - listeners are set to onTouch() only.
-PLAIN - listeners are set to onClick() only
+PLAIN - listeners are set to onClick() only.
-FINE  - listeners are attached to nearly everything in your app (even to activities and fragments `onStart()` method to record VisitedScreen events)
+FINE  - listeners are attached to nearly everything in your app (even to Activities and Fragments `onStart()` method to record VisitedScreen events).
-DISABLED - listeners are disabled
+DISABLED - listeners are disabled, which is default mode.
 ```

 ### Send event